amohata007/Attendace-system/README.md

 # Jarvis: Intelligent Attendance System

-This repository is for our team Creation For Innovation submission in SKIT RTU hackathon 2019
+We worked on the problem statement given by the company "Naturals" at Skit Hackathon 2019.
+## Problem Statement:
+ -> To create a intelligent attendance system.
+ -> To increase the productivity of service engineers.

-This repository contains code for facial recognition using openCV and python with a tkinter gui interface.
-If you want to test the code then run train.py file
+This repository contains code for Attendance Management using Facial recognition.

+## To try it:
+  1. Clone and download the repo.
+  2. Run 'train.py'

 Technology used :
--openCV (Opensource Computer Vision)
+  ->openCV (Opensource Computer Vision)
--Python
+  ->Python
--tkinter GUI interface
+  ->tkinter GUI interface

-Here we am working on Face recognition based Attendance Management System by using OpenCV(Python).
-One can mark thier attendance by simply facing the camera.

 [![Jarvis: Intelligent Attendance System](https://github.com/abhilashk433/Attendance-system/blob/master/jarvisppt.png)](https://slides.com/abhilashkumar/deck-3#/ "Jarvis Slides")

 ## How it works :